Skip to main content Skip to main navigation menu Skip to site footer

 Global Readership: Early Theatre is available internationally through Project Muse, JStor, EBSCO, and Érudit.
 Through our adoption of the DOI citation system, Early Theatre ensures persistent, reliable links that help direct greater online traffic to your research.

-Green Open Access: Each author receive a digital copy of their finalized article for self-archiving to a repository where it can be immediately accessed, freely, by readers around the world.
-Our open access policy aligns with UK Research Excellence Framework recommendations as well as Canadian TriCouncil requirements.
+Open Access: Each author receives a digital copy of their finalized, published article for self-archiving to a non-profit repository where it can be immediately accessed, freely, by readers around the world.
+Please consult our Open Access page for full details.

 What our contributors say: